The King Blues: Off with Their Heads (2016)

 On 27 February 2016 The King Blues released their comeback record Off with Their Heads on their own Meatball Records with the physical released on Speech Development Records.
 The title track video, directed by Scroobius Pip, received over a quarter of a million views on the first day.
 The artwork by Oh Bones depicts a severed head of state in the hands of singer Itch.
 Facebook banned the video from being advertised and Apple banned the release from iTunes for the first week of sales.

 "The Gospel Truth" (2017)

 On 11 April 2017, The King Blues released their fifth studio album The Gospel Truth on Cooking Vinyl Records.
-The first album since 2012 got a number 1 spot on the cassette chart, a top 20 placing on the vinyl chart and a top 40 placing on the overall chart.
+Their first album since 2012, it attained a number 1 spot on the cassette chart, a top 20 placing on the vinyl chart and a top 40 placing on the overall chart.

 "Tory Is a 4 Letter Word" 2017

 A single, "Tory Is a 4 Letter Word", was released as a download on Cooking Vinyl Records around the time of the UK general election.